 In Key Stage 3, There used to be SATs tests.
 In 2008, they were abolished.

 Key Stage 1 SATs tests take place in May.
 Teachers have the choice of when to schedule them

-Key Stage 2 SATs tests take place over the span of 4 days, referred to as SATs week.
-In 2022, SATs week begins on May 9th.
+Key Stage 2 SATs tests take place over 4 days, referred to as SATs week.
+In 2024, SATs week begins on May 13th.

 What is assessed during these standardised assessment tests?